qxcv/magical/README.md

   views concatenated with the most recent allocentric view.
 Useful for maintaining full observability of the workspace while retaining the ease-of-learning afforded by an egocentric perspective.
+- `LoResCHW4E`: like `-LoRes4E`, but transposes observations to be
+  channels-first (i.e. the Torch default).

+The complete list of preprocessors is defined in `magical.benchmarks.DEFAULT_PREPROC_ENTRY_POINT_WRAPPERS`.

 ## Using pre-recorded demonstrations